 Cancer Council Queensland is committed to supporting our community.
-At least one third of cancer cases are preventable through healthy lifestyles, so hosting a healthy event can help reduce cancer risk in our community.
+At least one third of cancer cases are preventable through healthy lifestyles, so hosting a healthy event can help reduce cancer risk in your community.
 Here are some ideas on how to make your event a healthy one.

 Start by using our healthy events checklist, healthy fundraising ideas fact sheet and healthy loud speaker announcements for simple ways to promote and provide healthy choices at your event.
 For additional information click on the links below.